 {(b) "Additional Market Disruption Events" shall apply }[(c) Section 7.4(c)(viii) of the Commodity Definitions is hereby amended by the addition of the following at the end thereof:

 “For these purposes, a limitation of trading on any Commodity Business Day shall be deemed to be material only if the relevant Exchange establishes limits on the range within which the price of the Futures Contract may fluctuate in the first nearby month and the closing or settlement price of such Futures Contract on such day is at the upper or lower limit of that range.”
+[WHAT IS THE REASON FOR THIS MODIFICATION?]

 (d) Section 7.5(e) of the Commodity Definitions is hereby deleted.

 (e) Additional Market Disruption Events” shall apply only if so specified in the relevant Confirmation.
+[SUBJECT TO EXELON'S REVIEW]

-(f) The following “Disruption Fallbacks” specified in Section 7.5(c) of the Commodity Definitions shall apply, in the following order, except as otherwise specified in the relevant Confirmation:
+(f) The following “Disruption Fallbacks” specified in Section 7.5(c) of the Commodity Definitions shall apply, in the following order, except as otherwise specified in the relevant Confirmation: [SUBJECT TO EXELON'S REVIEW]

 (i) “Postponement”, with three (3) Commodity Business Days as the Maximum Days of Disruption;